Fifth Third Bancorp Sells 41,142 Shares of American Tower Co. (NYSE:AMT)

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Romano Brothers AND Company bought a new position in American Tower during the third quarter worth about $392,000.
-Baird Financial Group Inc. raised its stake in shares of American Tower by 12.6% in the 3rd quarter.
-Baird Financial Group Inc. now owns 183,583 shares of the real estate investment trust’s stock valued at $39,415,000 after purchasing an additional 20,542 shares during the period.
-Assenagon Asset Management S.A. raised its stake in shares of American Tower by 1.8% in the 4th quarter.
-Assenagon Asset Management S.A. now owns 13,872 shares of the real estate investment trust’s stock valued at $2,939,000 after purchasing an additional 250 shares during the period.
-Blossom Wealth Management raised its stake in shares of American Tower by 8.4% in the 4th quarter.
-Blossom Wealth Management now owns 1,813 shares of the real estate investment trust’s stock valued at $384,000 after purchasing an additional 140 shares during the period.
-Finally, Campbell Newman Asset Management Inc. raised its stake in shares of American Tower by 0.7% in the 3rd quarter.
-Campbell Newman Asset Management Inc. now owns 110,686 shares of the real estate investment trust’s stock valued at $23,764,000 after purchasing an additional 748 shares during the period.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Vanguard Group Inc. lifted its holdings in American Tower by 0.7% during the third quarter.
+Vanguard Group Inc. now owns 60,720,664 shares of the real estate investment trust’s stock worth $13,036,726,000 after acquiring an additional 406,906 shares in the last quarter.
+State Street Corp raised its stake in shares of American Tower by 0.5% in the 2nd quarter.
+State Street Corp now owns 21,350,193 shares of the real estate investment trust’s stock valued at $5,486,565,000 after purchasing an additional 96,970 shares during the period.
+Dimensional Fund Advisors LP raised its stake in shares of American Tower by 1.5% in the 3rd quarter.
+Dimensional Fund Advisors LP now owns 6,223,809 shares of the real estate investment trust’s stock valued at $1,336,250,000 after purchasing an additional 91,188 shares during the period.
+Price T Rowe Associates Inc. MD raised its stake in shares of American Tower by 1.8% in the 3rd quarter.
+Price T Rowe Associates Inc. MD now owns 5,191,334 shares of the real estate investment trust’s stock valued at $1,115,635,000 after purchasing an additional 89,868 shares during the period.
+Finally, Massachusetts Financial Services Co.
+MA raised its stake in shares of American Tower by 8.8% in the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 5,073,686 shares of the real estate investment trust’s stock valued at $1,089,321,000 after purchasing an additional 408,300 shares during the period.
 89.65% of the stock is currently owned by institutional investors.

 Wall Street Analysts Forecast Growth